 Finally, you can expect an email from our team once the review process has been completed with the final result of your submission review and the next steps needed.

 If your submission is accepted, we will contact you about which compensation package your submission has been determined to match and instructions to submit payment details.
-All payments will be made via ACH, wire transfer, or PayPal in your local currency.
+All payments will be made via wire transfer in your local currency.

 Sharing the Virtual Machine